Our first Be Wilder

 Our 25ft diameter Tipi is situated amidst the trees on the edges of our camping field.
 It’s a beautiful scenic location on the edge of the wild with a space for a fire both inside the Tipi and outside.
 The Tipi will serve as a workshop and creative space and also somewhere for you to connect more deeply, taking some space from others to find yourself.

-Our Pagoda sits centrally in the Camp, with our coffee van parked alongside and Camp Kitchen nearby.
+Our Pagoda sits centrally in the camp with our Camp Kitchen nearby.
 It is your perfect eating spot where you can share food, drinks and good times.
 Picnic benches provided.
+It also hosts workshops and occasional intimate performances.

 The sacred centre of Be Wilder around which all activity takes place.
 A space for connection, for listening and taking part in music and storytelling; for communal cook-ups facilitated by one of our team.
 The Hearth is lit each night that the camp is open and you are welcome to sit around it until the early hours.
 Some wood is provided but additional can be bought for those seeking a late night space to chill and strum your guitar melodically (we hope).